thomas0299/thomas0299.github.io/_blog/land_use.md

 ---
-title: 'How edible insects can solve the looming shortage of agricultural land'
+title: 'How edible insects can solve the looming shortage of agricultural land 🐜'
 date: 2022-01-17
 permalink: /blog/2022-01-17
 ---